 Have the following added and changed:

 e.
-Reimbursements of Campaign Expenditures – Executive Candidates The Union shall reimburse Executive Candidates for campaign expenses if they submit proof of expenses. … (etc.)
+Reimbursements of Campaign Expenditures – Executive Candidates The Union shall reimburse Executive Candidates for campaign expenses if they submit proof of expenses.
+Reimbursements for all items with receipts shall be based on the actual purchase costs listed on the receipts.. … (etc.)

 (c) Be it further resolved that EPC Article VI-2-e (Page 13), currently: